Fin vs. Sierra: Detailed Comparison for 2025

 Fin

-Fin is Intercom’s AI customer service agent, designed to autonomously resolve both simple and complex issues across chat, voice, email, tickets, SMS, and social in 45+ languages.
+Fin is Intercom’s AI agent for customer service.
+It is designed to resolve customer issues end to end across chat, email, voice, messaging, tickets, and social channels in more than 45 languages.

-• Natively inside Intercom’s Customer Service Suite (inbox, messenger, knowledge, workflows, reporting)
+• Natively within Intercom’s Customer Service Suite, including inbox, messenger, workflows, knowledge, and reporting

 What is Sierra?